makhowastaken/makhowastaken.github.io/README.md

 - Twitter -- [https://twitter.com/makhowastaken/](https://twitter.com/makhowastaken/)
 - Github -- [https://github.com/makhowastaken/](https://github.com/makhowastaken/)

-For business inquires and such, please use the email linked on the "about" tab of my youtube account.
+For business inquiries and such, please use the email linked on the "about" tab of my youtube account.

 ### Other Neat Stuff